IntersectMBO/cardano-updates/blog/2023-07-06-developer-experience.md

 ### compiler upgrades

-Compatibility with 9.6 has been continued and most of our lirbariesa are not 9.6 compatible.
+Compatibility with 9.6 has been continued and most of our libraries are not 9.6 compatible.
 Only a few are not, we hope to have this done by the end of the month.
 We've also started preliminarily adding GHC 9.8 to our infrastructure for early compiler regression tests.

 ### Hydra Tools